Paul Goldschmidt Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective nine K/9, the 10th-best in the league.
+- The Reds pitching staff ranks 11th in the league with a collective 8.9 strikeouts per nine innings.

-- The Reds have a 5.08 team ERA that ranks 28th among all league pitching staffs.
+- The Reds have the 28th-ranked team ERA among all league pitching staffs (5.06).

-- Reds pitchers combine to allow 83 total home runs at a clip of 1.3 per game (to rank 23rd in the league).
+- The Reds rank 24th in baseball in home runs given up (85 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.